Kush1101/Selenium-Automation-projects/README.md

 # Whatsapp-Automation-using-Selenium
-Using selenium to automate sending messages from the Browser.
+Using selenium to automate simple tasks.
+Will keep adding more

 # Work in Progress